 Dusseldorf began as a collection of fishing and farming settlements near the Dussel River during the 7th and 8th centuries.
 The name Dusseldorf was mentioned in writing in 1135.
 Later in the 1100s, the city was ruled by the Counts of Berg.
 About one hundred years later, in 1288, Dusseldorf was given town privileges.
-The city was protected by walls throughout the 1300s, and a market was established along the banks of the Rhine River.
+Walls protected the city throughout the 1300s, and a market was established along the banks of the Rhine River.
 Other buildings and monuments were erected in the centuries that followed.

 After the Napoleonic Wars, the city was stricken by poverty.
 However, following Napoleon’s defeat, the city was given to the Kingdom of Prussia, where its economy was revitalized during the Industrial Revolution.
 During the late 1800s, the city saw a strong period of population growth.
 The city was designated as a capital in 1946 and spent the following years rebuilding following the damaging effects of World War II.